How (and when) to purchase special event insurance

 We’ve all been there.
 Spending a copious amount of money for a rental vehicle or a new flat screen when the salesperson asks, “Would you like to add insurance to that?” or, “How about purchasing a warranty?”
 For a brief moment we consider the option, weigh the pros and cons, but often decide to take the risk and forego the extra cost.

 When it comes to planning a big day for yourself or a loved one, though, you don’t want to leave anything to chance.
 It may be an additional cost to tack on to your bottom line, but take our word for it—if you fall victim to property damage or a liability lawsuit, you’ll wish you’d gone the extra mile.

 Keep in mind that this is only for weddings, concerts, and trade shows—sporting events have their own pricing.
-If you’re planning to host a baseball game, a flag football match, or any other type of sporting event, contact an insureon agent for more information on GLI.
+If you’re planning to host a baseball game, a flag football match, or any other type of sporting event, contact an Insureon agent for more information on general liability insurance.

 The minimum amount you can expect to pay out of pocket for special event insurance GLI is as follows: